samersm/fluorite/README.md

 * git revert HEAD   //To undone the latest commit and you can push the new changes normally

+* git revert --no-commit HEAD         // To revert two or more commits

+* git revert --no-commit <commit id>    // Then You can commit and push normally

 * git clone -b <branch> <remote_repo>

 * git clone <project path>